 Dooyeweerd opens by drawing attention to a problem for claiming a Christian starting point for philosophy: the dogma of the autonomy of theoretical thought.
 Theoretical reason is held to be self-sufficient, the ultimate judge, thus this dogma implies that thought ought to be independent of religious presuppositions.
 The idea that thought can be religiously neutral has been elevated to a condition of philosophy.

-This idea philosophical that thought can be autonomous faces a number of problems.
+This idea that thought can be autonomous faces a number of problems.

 There is no common foundation; the presuppositions of Greek, Thomistic and modern secularised thought are different.
 There is no common basis for different philosophical trends.

-These problems suggest that the dogma of the autonomy of thought needs to be critically investigated.
+These problems suggest that the dogma of the autonomy of thought at the very needs to be critically investigated.

 transcendental criticism pp 4-6